sinasfard/U-shaped-network-AM-Segmentation/README.md

-# U-shaped-network-for- Anterior Mediastinum (AM)-Segmentation
+# A lightweight Convolutional Neural Network based on U shape structure and Attention Mechanism for Anterior Mediastinum Segmentation